UniMath/agda-unimath/NAMING-CONVENTIONS.md

 - Even with only minimal knowledge of our conventions, users can intuitively grasp an entry's purpose.
 - Our naming scheme works across mathematical fields and throughout the library.
+- For many common kinds of entries, our naming scheme offers a predictable suggestion of what its name should be.
 - Ultimately, our goal is for these conventions to support clear and maintainable code.